Shortstack Mississippi

 Kalesnikoff Mass Timber

-Kalesnikoff is vertically integrated, meaning they both manage their own forestlands and own their own mill.
-In Kalesnikoff’s case, they are integrated one tier deeper, because they also utilize their own lumber in their Cross Laminated Timber (CLT) and Glulam Beams.
-While they are located in Canada, it’s important to remember to use a bio-regional lens for issues such as wildfires and the smoke they produce, disease outbreaks, and pests which do not stop at any border.
-The last important item to point out is that Kalesnikoff (because of both their openness and generosity, and because they are vertically integrated) provides a unique opportunity for timber traceability and transparency.
+Kalesnikoff is vertically integrated, meaning they manage their own forestlands, own their own mill and utilize their own lumber in their Cross Laminated Timber (CLT) and Glulam Beams.
+While they are located in Canada, it’s important to remember to use a bio-regional lens for issues such as wildfires and the smoke they produce, disease outbreaks, and pests, which do not stop at any border.
+Due to their openness and generosity - and because they are vertically integrated - Kalesnikoff provides a unique opportunity for timber traceability and transparency.
 They willingly provided the wood sourcing transparency for the Shortstack project with no direct financial benefit or project requirements.
-This sort of transparency changes the way placemakers engage with wood markets, and is critical for helping to foster a meaningful relationship between our forests and the communities they supply.
+This sort of transparency changes the way projects engage with wood markets, and is critical for helping to foster a meaningful relationship between our forests and the communities they supply.

 The final product: